TianMeh/GoWiki/README.md

 # GoWiki
-A simple wiki site in Golang
+This simple wiki repo/site was created to learn the fundamentals of the GO language

 ## setup
 1. pull the repo